msanand/jekyllstarter/README.md

 Fork the [Jekyll Starter github repository](https://github.com/msanand/jekyllstarter) and manually alter `_config.yml` based on your requirements.

+In addition, you will need a Disqus account, AddThis account and Google Analytics Tracking ID.
 To make use of the Google Analytics integration, ensure you set-up and configure the Google Analytics Super Proxy as described [here](https://developers.google.com/analytics/solutions/google-analytics-super-proxy).
-Also ensure that the super proxy service returns 'ga:pageviews' and 'ga:pagePath'.
+Also ensure that your super proxy returns 'ga:pageviews' and 'ga:pagePath'.
+(To tackle the CORS issue with super proxy, refer to my [StackOverflow response](http://stackoverflow.com/a/25758257/121241))

-### What is Yeoman?
+#### What is Yeoman?

 Trick question.
 It's not a thing.
 It's this guy: